-You love the great outdoors, but now that you have a toddler that’s put on hold right?
-I don’t think so.
-Camping with toddlers is doable, but bringing your toddler on a camping trip does require a bit more planning than just going with adults or even with older kids.
+You love the great outdoors.
+Now that you have a toddler you are wondering how camping with a toddler would even work.
+I get it!
+Camping with toddlers is totally doable.
+But bringing your toddler on a camping trip does require a bit more planning than just going with adults or even with older kids.

-We are a family of 6, our kids being 8, 6, 2 and 5 months, that love the great outdoors.
-We have plenty of experince camping with a toddler.
-While many toddlers are easy to please and get excited about new things, there are some things that you can do to make sure your camping trip with a toddler is a success.
+We are a family of 6, our kids being 9, 7, 3 and 1, that love the great outdoors.
+We have plenty of experience camping with a toddler.
+Many toddlers are easy to please and get excited about new things.
+However there are some things that you can do, to make sure your camping trip with a toddler is a success.

 Practice camping with your toddler

-It might seem like a lot of work to put up a tent to just sit out there and talk about camping but this will help them prepare them for your trip.
-You can talk about where everyone will sleep what you were doing all night and how they will sleep maybe even bring out a sleeping bag so they can have a nap.
+It might seem like a lot of work to put up a tent to just sit out there and talk about camping.
+I promise – this will help them prepare them for your trip.
+You can talk about where everyone will sleep what you were doing all night and how they will sleep.
+Maybe even bring out a sleeping bag so they can have a nap.

 Ensure good sleep

 You want to make sure that your toddler can sleep in a sleeping bag.
 Or I should say, if you expect to sleep in sleeping bags, you need to make sure your toddler is ready for that.
 Sleeping in a sleeping bag is actually quite different to sleeping with a cover.
-Your legs are not free to stretch like your used to, and some kids are great at worming their way out the top of the sleeping bag.
+Your legs are not free to stretch like you’re used to, and some kids are great at worming their way out the top of the sleeping bag.
 If you are going to invest in a sleeping bag make sure you read our post about choosing a sleeping bag.

-Now daytime naps is a different story.
-Depending on the weather you might not want your toddler to nap inside the tent.
-The deryan is still a good choise to bring outside, and just place on the ground somewhere in the shade.
-For nap time while out exploring we have the chariot CX2 or we simply go from a-b in the car during nap time and they sleep there.
-The important thing is to try and stay relaxed about Naptime changing a bit while you are out.
-As long as you toddler is not grumpy- try to go with the flow on this and add an extra nap if needed.
+The Deryan travel cot is still a good choice to bring outside, and just place on the ground somewhere in the shade.
+For nap time while out exploring we have this wagon/trailer- the chariot CX2 or we simply go from A to B in the car during nap time and the kids sleep there.
+The important thing is to try and stay relaxed about nap time changing a bit while you are out.
+As long as you toddler is not grumpy, go with the flow on this and add an extra nap if needed.
 If you are looking for more guidance on getting your toddler to sleep while you are camping you can find a full guide on that here.

 Warm clothes for sleeping

 One of the worst things about being outdoors is getting cold.
 I hate it!
 And in turn I hate it when my kids are cold.
 Getting cold at night is the worst because getting warm again is so hard.
-There is no sun and keeping a campfire going through the night can be hard as well.
-So you want to make sure that you bring enough warm clothes for sleeping.
-I love wool clothes for my kids, because that’s a great warmth for the kids, and I make them sleep with socks as well.
-You want to make sure you adjust the clothes for the climate you are in and you know your child.
-If your child is a warm sleeper you want to adjust to that.
+There is no sun and keeping a campfire going through the night can be tricky as well.

 Backpack with toys

-You might consider packing a few books.
+You might also consider packing a few books for the trip.
 Here are some of our favorites about camping.

 Bring more clothes – seriously MORE

-Toddlers are adventures by hart, and while they explore they will get, wet, dirty and cold.
+Toddlers are adventures at heart, and when they explore they will get, wet, dirty and cold.
 A fresh set of clothes will be needed ALL THE TIME.
-While you are camping washing might not be an option, so bringing alot of clean clothes is a great idea.
+While you are camping, washing might not be an option, so bringing a lot of clean clothes is a great idea.
 That and lowering your standards of what clean is 🙂